 Justification: This scenario would necessitate a growth rate in installed global offshore wind capacity above the rate of the last few years.
-Under this scenario, the 18-MW turbine would be mounted on a fixed-bottom or floating substructure using next-generation technology/materials, and port infrastructure and vessel capabilities.
+Under this scenario, the 18-MW turbine would be mounted on a fixed-bottom or floating substructure using next-generation technology and materials, and port infrastructure and vessel capabilities.
 Efficiency gains are achieved through accelerated standardization, large economies of scale and fiercely increased competition.

 Technology Description: Next-generation plant optimization, high-fidelity modeling and advanced controls are available.
-These capabilities are needed to better understand atmospheric sciences and forecasting and make use of novel sensing technologies and measurement techniques, computational sciences, digitalization, big data, and information/data science.
+These capabilities are needed to better understand atmospheric conditions and forecasting and to make use of novel sensing technologies and measurement techniques, computational sciences, digitization, big data, and information/data science.

 Justification: Though next generation tools and methods are not yet well understood, they are explored in research settings and might be available in combination with an 18-MW turbine rating by 2030.

 Cost and performance estimates in the Base Year are intended to represent a commercial-scale project of 1,000 MW in capacity.
-The Base Year technology reflects a machine rating of 6 MW with a rotor diameter of 150 m and hub height of 100 m, which is typical of European projects installed in 2019 and the turbine rating installed at the Block Island Wind Farm (GE Haliade 150-6MW).
-For the 2021 ATB cost projections, this representative technology evolves to a 15-MW turbine (Moderate Scenario), 12-MW (Conservative Scenario), and 18-MW (Advanced Scenario) turbine rating by 2030.
+The Base Year technology reflects a machine rating of 8 MW with a rotor diameter of 159 m and hub height of 102 m, which is typical of European projects installed in 2020 (Stehly and Duffy, 2022) (Musial et al., 2021a).
+For the 2022 ATB cost projections, this representative technology evolves to a 15-MW turbine (Moderate Scenario), 12-MW turbine (Conservative Scenario), and 18-MW turbine (Advanced Scenario) by 2030.
 Four substructure types are represented in the cost estimates: jacket and monopile (fixed-bottom) and semi-submersible and spar (floating technology).
-The table below summarizes key technology details for each technology innovation scenario.
+The following table summarizes key technology details for each technology innovation scenario.

-The first step involves taking the Base Year values from the 2020 ATB and then applying learning and scaling cost reductions to bring forward these values from 2018 to 2019.
-The 2018 baseline costs were estimated at more than 7,000 potential offshore wind sites using an updated version of NREL's Offshore Regional Cost Analyzer (ORCA) (Beiter et al., 2016).
+First, we estimate baseline costs in 2020 at more than 7,000 potential offshore wind sites using an updated version of NREL's Offshore Regional Cost Analyzer (ORCA) (Beiter et al., 2016).
 ORCA considers various spatial parameters, including wind speeds, water depth, distance from shore, distance to ports, and wave height.
 CAPEX, O&M, and capacity factor are calculated for each location using (bottom-up) techno-economic models, hourly wind resource profiles, and representative sea states.
 Only sites that exceed a distance to cable landfall of 30 kilometers (km) and a water depth of 10 meters (m) are included in this spatial assessment because these are more likely to be developed in the near-to-medium term.
 ORCA determines the least-cost substructure appropriate for the water depth from four options: monopile (fixed-bottom), jacket (fixed-bottom), semi-submersible (floating), and spar (floating) (Beiter et al., 2016).

-Next, cost projections between the Base Year and 2030 (COD) are derived from a combination of cost reductions from learning and economies of size and scale stemming from future technology.
-For quantifying future costs in the Moderate Scenario between 2019 and 2030, the cost modeling focuses on the impact of:
+Next, cost projections between the Base Year and 2030 (COD) are derived from a regression of offshore wind turbine CAPEX data and assessment of trends in turbine technology.
+Separate cost reductions are derived for CAPEX and OPEX, as well as an innovation trajectory representing performance improvements over time (Capacity Factor).
+To quantify future costs in the Moderate Scenario between 2020 and 2030, the cost modeling focuses on the impact of:

-- Turbine and Plant Upsizing: NREL's Offshore Renewable Balance-of-system Installation Tool (ORBIT) is used to assess the impacts of turbine and plant upsizing.
+- Turbine and Plant Upsizing: NREL's Offshore Renewable Balance-of-system Installation Tool (available on GitHub) is used to assess the impacts of turbine and plant upsizing (Shields et al., 2021a).
 The impact from greater turbine size reflects in lower CAPEX and O&M costs and higher annual energy production because of reduce wake losses (when turbine spacing is held constant).

-- Supply Chain Efficiencies and Learning: An analysis is conducted to assess the learning rate of the supply chain using empirical project data from (Musial et al., 2019) and NREL's FORCE model.
+- Supply Chain Efficiencies and Learning: An analysis is conducted to assess learning rates of the supply chain using empirical project data from (Musial et al., 2021a) and NREL's FORCE model (available on GitHub).
 The FORCE model is a regression based tool used to calculate the learning rate for offshore wind CAPEX while controlling for exogenous variables such as water depth, distance to shore, project country, plant capacity, and rated turbine capacity.
-This learning rate is then translated into cost reductions using the methodology (Beiter et al., 2020) based on assumed levels of global offshore wind deployment in 2030 COD associated with the different ATB technology and innovation scenarios.
-Because empirical data for OPEX are unavailable to derive a learning curve, the learning rate is assumed to be the same as that of CAPEX.
+This learning rate is then translated into cost reductions using the methodology (Shields et al., 2021b) (Musial et al., 2021b) (Beiter et al., 2020) based on assumed levels of global offshore wind deployment in 2030 COD associated with the different ATB technology and innovation scenarios.

 Capital Expenditures (CAPEX)